aimacode/aima-java/aimax-osm/README.txt

 own versions of the needed components.

 Central part of the project is an OSM viewer implementation.
-It is designed as an efficient general purpose viewer which is highly configurable and extendible.
+It is designed as an efficient general purpose viewer which is highly configurable and extendable.

 The internal default map representation is chosen as close as possible to the original OSM XML file format.
 A kd-tree is used to improve rendering efficiency.